ejgrimm/garkovify/Deliverables.md

 Create your own predictive text model and publish some examples of its output.

 This is intended to be a creative project that you can add to your resume and talk about in interviews, so I encourage you to experiment and come up with something fun.
-Part of the project is coming up with good sources and combining them into
+Part of the project is coming up with good sources and editing them into a form that works with the predictive generators.

 You have a few options for how to proceed.
 You can use a tool like `markovify` or a predictive text keyboard to generate sentences, or you can write your own text generation code.
 I've included an example Python script that generates haiku-like poetry that you can use